 El Posadero is produced in the outskirts of Madrid, in the high elevation town of Arganda del Rey at 760 meters (2,493 ft.) elevation.
-This artisanal complex wine is fashioned from organically grown vines planted in 1966.
+This artisanal complex wine is fashioned from organically grown vines planted from 1966 to 1980.
 El Posadero is a dry-farmed single vineyard that consistently produces a distinct wine known for its polished tannins and earthy-leathery character.
 The Appellation of Vinos de Madrid is not yet known by most wine consumers.
 For this reason, Madrid is today one of the greatest sources of values in the Iberian Peninsula.
 Few other regions can produce wines that offer alot of quality for the money.
 In Spanish, El Posadero, means “The Inn.”

 What makes this wine unique?

-Old vine Tempranillo vines (planted in 1966), head pruned, dry farmed, organically grown.
+Old vine Tempranillo vines (planted from 1966-1980), head pruned, dry farmed, organically grown.
 Starting with the 2011 vintage, all the grapes of El Posadero come from one single vineyard.
 This high elevation continental area produces full bodied wines of polished tannins.
 El Posadero is a great candidate to drink while young as opposed to most wines made in northern continental climates like Toro or Ribera del Duero.

 Rating history:2010 88IWC